 Trudeau flatly rejected that appeal June 25, arguing that giving China what it wants would encourage it and other countries to engage in hostage diplomacy, putting millions of Canadians abroad at risk.

-In a separate letter marshalled by the Macdonald-Laurier Institute think-tank, more than 40 foreign-policy and security experts, including former Conservative cabinet minister Chris Alexander, agreed.
+In a separate letter marshalled by the Macdonald-Laurier Institute think-tank, another group of foreign-policy experts, including former Conservative cabinet minister Chris Alexander, agreed.

-“A prisoner exchange would confirm for China’s Communist rulers the value of kidnapping Canadian citizens.
-Once we capitulate, China — and other authoritarian regimes — would reasonably expect us to do so again,” they wrote.
+“A prisoner exchange would confirm for China’s Communist rulers the value of kidnapping Canadian citizens,” said the letter, publicized June 26.

-Michael Kergin, one of two former ambassadors to Washington who signed the first letter to Trudeau, doubted that dire prediction.
+Michael Kergin, one of two former ambassadors to Washington who signed the letter to Trudeau, was not persuaded.

 Kergin was Canada’s representative in Washington when former prime minister Jean Chretien refused to join or endorse then-president George W. Bush’s invasion of Iraq.
 Many Canadians were concerned that Canada’s economic interests would be damaged by the decision but Kergin said there was actually little impact on the relationship between the two countries.

-“Aside from a few Americans who didn’t want to buy Canadian maple syrup, there were no indications that the U.S. became tougher as a result of their displeasure,” he said in an interview.
+“Aside from a few Americans who didn’t want to buy Canadian maple syrup, there were no indications that the U.S. became tougher as a result of their displeasure.”